Collaboration with Mexico to Reduce Emissions from Ships

 An important early effort of the EPA-SEMARNAT collaboration on ship emissions was to raise the awareness of the Mexican public and key Mexican government agencies about the benefits of reducing these emissions through MARPOL Annex VI.
 Most recently the US, Mexico and Canada are working together through the Commission for Environmental Cooperation (CEC) to develop a Mexican ECA designation proposal to the IMO.
 The following activities have been undertaken:

-June 2015: The Commission for Environmental Cooperation, a North American body for US-Canada-Mexico collaboration on environmental matters, completed a project to develop the technical tools and analyses needed to assist Mexico in establishing an ECA, including a draft ECA designation proposal to the IMO.
+June 2015: The CEC completed Phase I of the Reducing Emissions from Goods Movement via Maritime Transportation in North America project.
+This project developed the technical tools and analyses needed to assist Mexico in establishing an ECA, including a draft ECA designation proposal to the IMO.

-May 2015: EPA published the results of the first Mexican ship emissions inventory (link to STEEM report), which was used as the basis of technical analyses by the CEC.
+May 2015: EPA published the results of the first Mexican ship emissions inventory, which was used as the basis of technical analyses by the CEC.

 June 2013: At the Third Environmental Congress of PEMEX, Mexico's state-owned petroleum company, EPA presented about the North American ECA.
 SEMARNAT presented results of the first Mexican ship emission inventory.